 All attendees drive away with new knowledge and new skills.
 Demonstrating the ability to perform several of these skills is necessary for passing a Class A license exam.

-HEET will be conducting a horse trailer rodeo in San Luis Obispo at La Cuesta Ranch on April 10, 2021.
+HEET will be conducting a horse trailer rodeo in San Luis Obispo on April 1, 2023 at 8:45 am at Cal Poly in the H-1 Parking lot.

 How Comfortable Are You Maneuvering Your Horse Trailer?